Claire Clivaz

-Claire Clivaz (born 21 March 1971) is a Swiss pastor and theology scholar.
-Head of Digital Enhanced Learning at the Swiss Institute of Bioinformatics (Switzerland), she leads research at the crossroad of New Testament and Digital Humanities.
+Claire Clivaz (born 21 March 1971) is a Swiss pastor (discontinued) and theology scholar.
+Head of Digital Enhanced Learning at the Swiss Institute of Bioinformatics (Switzerland) (discontinued), she leads research at the crossroad of New Testament and Digital Humanities.

 Biography

 Between 1995 and 1998, she was research assistant of Professor Pierre Gisel, and between 2005 and 2008, research assistant of Professor Daniel Marguerat.
 With a SNF grant, she studied with Professor François Bovon at Harvard.
 In 2007, she received a PhD in theology from the University of Lausanne on the topic "L'ange et la sueur de sang (Lc 22,43-44) ou comment on pourrait bien encore écrire l'histoire" at the University of Lausanne.
 Between 2008 and 2014, she was assistant professor of New Testament and Early Christian literature at the Faculty of Theology and Religious Studies of the University of Lausanne.